 We all have preferences.
 There are some styles of music that we like and others that we don’t care for.
 There are some songs that don’t catch our ear and some that speak to us deeply.
 And there’s nothing wrong with that!
 What is wrong, however, is when we take those preferences and elevate them above our love for our fellow believers.

-What seems to be so often forgotten in the midst of fierce battles over worship music styles is that it’s okay for other people to have likes and dislikes that are different from our own.
+What seems to be so often forgotten in the midst of the fierce battles surrounding worship music styles is that it’s okay for other people to have likes and dislikes that are different from our own.
 Not everyone is going to respond to the same songs in the same exact way.
 Don’t misunderstand me, I fully appreciate the importance of ensuring that all of the songs we sing in worship are accurate portrayals of God’s truth.
 However, when our refusal to sing a particular song has less to do with the lyrical content and more to do with the musical style, then we might have our concerns misplaced.

 Sing a Song You Don’t Like

 I’d like to challenge you to do something radical next time you hear a song you don’t like in worship.
-Instead of complaining, sing it anyway!1 Do it for your brothers and sisters in Christ who are different than you.
+Instead of falling silent or complaining, sing it anyway!1 Do it for your brothers and sisters in Christ who are different than you.
 Show them the love of Jesus by keeping your pride in check and your musical biases at bay.
 And when those in your church who don’t like the songs you love notice that you’re joining in on their favorite songs, maybe they’ll reciprocate.
 Just maybe it will lead to greater love and unity in your church.
 And who knows, you might even find yourself learning to love some of those songs you don’t like.